 - Confirm that all required information is included in the package (name, publication venue, etc.)

 - Issue an acknowledgement or receipt to the submitter

 - Review the information to ensure that it is unclassified and appropriate for public release

 - Issue a determination to the submitter within or by the end of the 25 business days, if applicable

 9800 Savage Road

 Fort Meade, MD 20755-6248

-For additional information see Resume Do's and Don'ts
+- For helpful tips refer to Resume Do's and Don'ts

 How do I check on the status of my submission?